chaofengqing/chao_lab/content/resources/guidelines/index.md

 {{< figure src="featured.png" >}}

 This page introduces the Chao Lab Guidelines for a PhD or Masters student.
-The guidelines are not applicable to post-docs.
+The guidelines are not applicable to post-docs or to students who are only my academic mentees but are not working with me on any projects.

 ## Ground rules